 The rest, as they say, is history.
 We are part of the Acast family of podcasts, and we’re grateful to have had creative assistance from the talented, cat-loving individuals on this page—please check them out and support their work.

 Photos of Mary and Lizzie by Robert Johnson & Katherine Sarkissian at Jonsar Studios

 Mary grew up in Waterville, Maine with a series of beloved cats (Midnight, Anatevka, and CB).
 She then moved to New York and spent several years at Comedy Central, where she led online politics coverage under the Indecision brand and later became managing editor of the digital group.
 She has written and produced words and shows for lots of places, including The New York Times, Quartz, The Awl, The Maine Film Center, and more.
 Recently she helped develop and produce Hello Sunshine’s first original audio shows, How It Is and My Best Break-Up.

-Lizzie produces the podcasts Technopolis and Make/Time, incubates baby podcasts and makes documentaries like We’ll Still Be Here, the first Snapchat-native documentary.
+Lizzie has produced several high-profile podcasts, including CityLab’s Technopolis, The Mash-Up Americans, and Make/Time.
+She also incubates baby podcasts and makes documentaries like We’ll Still Be Here, the first Snapchat-native documentary.
 She is a Peabody and Emmy Award winning producer for her work on StoryCorps Animated Shorts; she also edited a bunch of New York Times bestsellers for StoryCorps.
-She lives in Brooklyn and she’s… fine with cats.